 We need to find words that express the truth that Eli is seeing — he is really seeing something in the Bible — and avoid, if we can, words that carry those false connotations.
 Maybe we can’t; maybe we can.
 We should at least try.
 If people want to put meaning on our words or in our mouths that we don’t intend, we can’t stop them.
 But we can at least try to be as clear as possible.

-When they were in Egypt, the psalmist says, this is, perhaps, the most blatant statement of all of what Eli is saying.
-Psalm 105:25, “[God] turned their hearts to hate the people, to deal craftily with his servants.”
+When they were in Egypt, the psalmist says (this is, perhaps, the most blatant statement of all of what Eli is saying), “[God] turned their hearts to hate his people, to deal craftily with his servants” (Psalm 105:25).
 This is a strong statement of God’s sovereignty.
 And we should receive it and assume that God can do that without removing the real willing and real responsibility of the Egyptians in sinning against Israel.